anirbandan/Bab-Auto-Challenge/README.md

 #### Selection of tool:
 In this solution I have built an automation framework using Selenium (for web automation), Appium (for mobile automation) with Java, have used maven as build tool.

-There is many well-known advantages of Selenium + Appium, but I have decided to use it as it serves the need of this project, and I am most comfortable with these tools as well.
+There is many well-known advantages of Selenium + Appium, but I have decided to use it as it serves the need of this project, and I am most comfortable with these tools.

 Other advantages are:
 - its an open source
 - huge community support is available on the internet